wagtail/wagtail/docs/topics/streamfield.rst

 A combined date / time picker.
 The keyword arguments ``required``, ``help_text`` and ``format`` are accepted.

 ``format`` (default: None)
   Date format.
+This must be one of the recognised formats listed in the `DATETIME_INPUT_FORMATS <https://docs.djangoproject.com/en/1.10/ref/settings/#std:setting-DATETIME_INPUT_FORMATS>`_ setting.
 If not specifed Wagtail will use ``WAGTAIL_DATETIME_FORMAT`` setting with fallback to '%Y-%m-%d %H:%M'.

 RichTextBlock
 ~~~~~~~~~~~~~